 - Clearly identify the providers you select to your users, and obtain users' consent in line with Google's EU user consent policy.
 You could do this by listing your chosen ad technology providers in a consent flow, or listing your chosen providers on a separate page of your site to which you direct your users from a consent flow.
 In either case, to comply with Google's EU user consent policy, you should link to the details provided by each provider that describes their activities.

-Set up consent gathering
+Step 2: Set up consent gathering

 Consent for apps